kartikg2016/robotshop/README.md

 Shweta Shikarkhane,
 Winston Starling

+You must install and configure the FLTK library for this program to run.
-To execute the program on MinGW the command used is : fltk-config --use-images --compile GUI.cpp
+To execute the program the command used is : g++ fltk-config --use-images --compile GUI.cpp

-GUI.cpp is the main cpp file to run (\HW-6\GUI.cpp)
+GUI.cpp is the main cpp file to run (\GUI.cpp)